rishii100/MUJ-Central/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+See the [LICENSE](LICENSE) for more information.

 ## Contributing